stumpwm/stumpwm/README.md

 floating around, if you find it where you didn't expect it, move or link to it in a more logical place.

+# Wishlist

+Fancy yourself a lisp hacker?
+Here's a wishlist of features for the StumpWM universe (in no particular order):
+* float-splits (ie allow floating windows over tiled ones)
+* Float windows within parent applications (specifically dialogs in gimp or firefox).
+* tab-list showing the contents of the current frame at the side, top, or bottom of the frame
+* Emacs' iswitchb function implemented in emacs
+  * Re-arranging windows between groups
+  * Killing windows
+  * Marking windows for batch operations
+  * Deleting/adding groups
+  * Import data from stumpwm to emacs, use an emacs minor mode to implement the above features, then export the data back to stumpwm and let stumpwm perform the appropriate actions
+* Emacs' completing-read-multiple function
+* Dynamic tiling
+* Lock Screen (with support for leaving notes, bonus points if emacs is involved)
+* Wallpapers! (support pulling from remote sources, changing based on timers, and other hacky features)
+* Shutdown, restart, suspend, and hibernate functions that don't require root access
+* Revamped, mouse-friendly mode-line.
+  * Support fixed number of chars for window titles
+  * Dynamically trimp window titles to fit them all on the mode-line
+  * Split the mode-line into multiple cells for containing different information
+  * Implement widget icons to indicate system status (new mail, low battery, network etc)
+  * Support raising windows when left-clicked, closing/killing when right-clicked

 # CCL And Virtual Memory